The Three Fat Lies that Hold Us Back

 I have to.
 I should.

-What you’re doing right now, indulging me by reading this article, is a choice.
-Before that, maybe you got out of bed, got on the train, put your daughter down for bed, or ate a bowl of Cheetos.
+What you’re doing right now, reading this article, is a choice.
+Before that, maybe you got on the train, put your daughter down for bed, or ate a bowl of Cheetos.
 All of these were choices you made.

 Every minute we choose how we spend our energy.

 But by now you’re probably thinking sometimes we just have to do things, right?
 Someone has to clean the toilet.
 Someone has to take grandma to the doctor.
-Someone has to suit up and go to the office.
+Someone has to commute to the office.

 Yes, I get it.
-But these are still choices, right?
+But these are still choices.

 We choose to clean that bathroom because we don’t want two-week old hairballs on the wall.
 We choose to take care of grandma because we’ve decided to value family.
 We choose to put on a suit and go to the office because we want to look like we know what we’re doing, we want to help that person who walks through the door, or maybe we just want a paycheck.